 Select one: CIT 170 / CIT 192 / CIT 200 / CIT 214 / MGMT 208 M | 3.0 | |

-CIT 170 - Server + (3.0 units) Prerequisite: CIT 101 This course will provide a student with the knowledge and skills required to build, maintain, troubleshoot and support server hardware and software technologies.
-The student will be able to identify environmental issues; understand and comply with disaster recovery and physical/ software security procedures; become familiar with industry terminology and concepts; understand server roles/specializations and interaction within the overall computing environment.
-This course also prepares students for the current version of CompTIA's Server+ certification exam.
-CIT 192 - Security + (3.0 units) Prerequisite: CIT 171, CIT 210 This course is an introduction to information technology security and risk management at the organizational level.
+CIT 170 - Server + (3.0 units) Prerequisite: CIT 101 This course provides students with the knowledge and skills required to build, maintain, troubleshoot and support server hardware and software technologies.
+Students can identify environmental issues; understand and comply with disaster recovery and physical / software security procedures; understand industry terminology and concepts; understand server roles / specializations and interaction within the overall computing environment.
+This course prepares students for the current version of CompTIA's Server+ certification exam.
+CIT 192 - Security + (3.0 units) Prerequisite: CIT 171 or CIT 210 This course is an introduction to information technology security and risk management at the organizational level.
 The course addresses hardware, software, processes, communications, applications, and policies and procedures with respect to organizational cybersecurity and risk management.
 This course prepares students for the CompTIA Security+ certification exam, and is intended to help students meet educational requirements to qualify for entry-level information technology jobs with cybersecurity skills.
-CIT 200 - Systems Analysis and Design (3.0 units) Prerequisite: CIT 101 or CIT 114 The course presents a systematic methodology for analyzing a business problem or opportunity, determining what role, if any, computer-based technologies can play in addressing the business need, articulating business requirements for the technology solution, specifying alternative approaches to acquiring the technology capabilities needed to address the business requirements, and specifying the requirements for the information systems solution in particular, in-house development, development from third-party providers, or purchased commercial-off-the-shelf packages.
+CIT 200 - Systems Analysis and Design (3.0 units) Prerequisite: CIT 101 or CIT 114 The course presents a systematic methodology for analyzing a business problem or opportunity, determining what role, if any, computer-based technologies can play in addressing a business need, articulating business requirements for the technology solution, specifying alternative approaches to acquiring the technology capabilities needed to address the business requirements, and specifying the requirements for an information systems solution in particular, in-house development, development from third-party providers, or purchasing commercial-off-the-shelf packages.
 CIT 214 - Cisco Networking II (3.0 units) Prerequisite: CIT 210 This second course in the Cisco Certified Network Associate (CCNA) curriculum series focuses on switching technologies and router operations that support small-to-medium business networks, and includes wireless local area networks (WLAN) and security concepts.
 In addition to learning key switching and routing concepts, students perform basic network configuration and troubleshooting, identify and mitigate LAN security threats, and configure and secure a basic WLAN.
 MGMT 208 - Business Communications (3.0 units) Prerequisite: ENGL 101 This course covers the principles of effective writing in business.
 The course provides extensive experience using the different forms of business writing: memorandums, letters, reports, and resumes.
 Cultural differences and their impact on communicating in business are studied.
 This course satisfies the business communications component for the Associate in Science in Business Administration for Transfer degree. | ||

 RHC GE 7a - Fine ArtsGE | 3.0 | |